...to the department of French Studies where French has been taught since 1853.

-French Studies, as a major in an Arts degree, is not a professional qualification, but being competent in another language, such as French, is the basis for training in professions including interpreting, translating and teaching, as well as being a valuable skill in careers in business or administration and for the diplomatic service or the travel industry.
+French Studies, as a major in an Arts Degree, is not a professional qualification, but being skilled in another language such as French is the foundation for professions such as interpreting, translating and teaching, as well as being a valuable asset to a career in business, administration, diplomacy or the tourism industry.

-Former students have become diplomats, interpreters, translators, teachers, television presenters, lawyers, journalists, and publicists.
-In all these jobs, the ability to read and speak French and to understand the culture has stood them in good stead.
+Former students have become diplomats, interpreters, translators, aid workers, festival and event managers, teachers, television presenters, lawyers, journalists, and publicists.
+In all these jobs, the ability to read and speak French and to understand the culture has been an advantage.